 The postpartum period is one of the most dangerous times for Black mothers.
-Yet nearly 40 percent of all women miss their postpartum checkups recorded by the CDC.
-Research from Penn Medicine, in 2021, found that telehealth options significantly increased attendance at postpartum visits among Black patients.
+Yet nearly 40 percent of all women miss their postpartum checkups (CDC, 2022).
+Research from Penn Medicine (2021) found that telehealth options significantly increased attendance at postpartum visits among Black patients.
 Virtual follow-ups make it easier for patients to ask questions, access urgent care, and receive ongoing support during recovery.